befelix/Safe-RL-Benchmark/README.rst

 is a linear mapping from an element of a d_state-dimensional element to a d_action-dimensional element.
-Our ``linear_car`` instance with the default arguments is just a car with a (position, velocity)-state on a line, thus our state space is two dimensional and we can accelerate along the line, thus our action space is one dimensional.
+Our ``linear_car`` instance with the default arguments is just a car with a (position, velocity)-state on a line, thus our state space is two dimensional and we can accelerate along the line, so our action space is one dimensional.

 Now we need our third and last ingredient, which is the algorithm, that optimizes